MetroModelingServices/metro_mce/README.md

   - ithim_file - dalys.csv
   - ABMViz_Region.json_File_Local_Location - region.json
   - New_Scenario_Name - I205test

+The `create_mce_visual_scen_comp_inputs.py` script in the data_export folder creates the MCE visualization dashboard scenario comparison input tables.
+Instructions for running the script are in the script header.
+This script operates on outputs from the `create_mce_visual_inputs.py` scrit since it compares scenarios.
+The input files are:
+  - benefits_a - I205\BarChartData.csv
+  - benefits_b - DivisionBRT\BarChartData.csv
+  - cost_a - 260000000
+  - cost_b - 160000000
+  - years_of_benefit - 10
+  - New_Scenario_Name - Scenarios
+ DivisionBRT\BarChartData.csv 260000000 160000000 10 Scenarios

 # Running the Complete MCE Toolkit
 The steps to run the complete toolkit from start to finish are: